youngxronin/rsschool-cv/cv.md

 ## At the previous job I was working with a famous brands as Mercedes, Volvo, Renault, MAN.
 My main responsibilities was: to line up supply chains from the provider to the company warehouse, maintenance of stocks to service customers trucks faster.

-## I have a gigher education: Management, control of the supply chains.
+## I have a higher education: Management, control of the supply chains.
 ## English level - Pre-Intermediate.